cbguder/cbg.me/index.md

 ## About

-I'm a software engineer, originally from Turkey, working and living in San Francisco.
+I'm a software engineer, originally from Turkey, living in San Francisco.
 I work at [Pivotal Labs][pivotal-labs].
 [This][photo] is what I look like.

 ## Projects